 The stumbling block in meeting the aforementioned criteria is that the Bentwaters Cold War Museum is a privately-run organisation.
 USAFM rules stipulate that ex-USAF airframes will only be loaned to government-run organisations in foreign countries.
 Prior to the terrorist attacks on the World Trade Center in New York on 11 September 2001, this rule did not exist.
 Whether this change was a direct result of these attacks, or just a coincidence, is still unclear.
 Prior to this, the Museum would have been eligible for the loan programme.
 The Museum Trustees investigated various ways to overcome this hurdle.
 This included forming some kind of partnership with Suffolk Coastal District Council.
 Unfortunately, this plan did not prove successful.

-The Museum currently has four aircraft undergoing restoration and re-building.
-These are a Gloster Meteor F.8, English Electric Lightning F.53, Hawker Hunter GA.11 and a SEPECAT Jaguar GR.1A.
-The Museum also has an ex-USAF International Harvester bus that is being restored to running condition.
+The Museum currently has three aircraft undergoing restoration and re-building.
+These are a Gloster Meteor F.8, English Electric Lightning F.53, and a Hawker Hunter GA.11.
+The Museum also has an ex-USAF International Harvester bus that has been restored to running condition.

 With the Cold War receiving more prominence, both in school curriculums and in general, the BCWM is likely to prove a popular educational venue and visitor attraction.